JoseLopezVilchez/portfolioWebsite/README.md

 ## Quirks

 - I don't drink, don't smoke, don't do drugs, do diet and exercise.
 - Thirst for improvement, learning and intellectual stimulation.
 It's not a positive trait so much as it is a quirk, as it's **double-edged**.
-This repo is proof of such.
 Keep this in mind, as it can make me an insanely good pick for some projects, and a poor choice for others.
 - Most people's topics tend to bore me.
 - Admittedly, I'm not the best at **designing** aesthetically pleasing graphical user interfaces, though I can code them just fine.
 I'm slowly getting better, however.

 ## Other repos